 Oswald Chambers said: “Get into the habit of dealing with God about everything.
 Unless in the first waking moment of the day you learn to fling the door wide back and let God in, you will work on a wrong level all day; but swing the door wide open and pray to your Father in secret, and every public thing will be stamped with the presence of God.”

 Please pray for each other this week.
 For the Christian, life is lived on our knees.

-We are planning a Baptism Service later this summer.
-If you are a Christian, have not been baptized and want to follow the Lord’s command in this – or you have questions about baptism – please contact Pastor Paul!
+We are planning a Baptism Service soon.
+If you are a Christian, have not been baptized and want to follow the Lord’s command in this – or you have questions about baptism – please see Pastor Paul!

 C.S.
 Lewis will be remembered as one of the most important Christian thinkers of the twentieth century.
 He was born in Ireland in 1900, and the major part of his adult years was spent as a Fellow of Magdalen College, Oxford, where he taught medieval literature.
 It was in 1931 that he “surprised by joy,” Lewis’s own description of his conversion to Christianity.
 A brilliant scholar and writer, Lewis used his talents to reach thousands.

 He and a group of friends (including J. R. R. Tolkien, author of Lord of the Rings) gathered once a week to share their writings.
 During those years Lewis produced his famous work The Screwtape Letters.
 In the early 1940s he delivered talks on various Christian topics over British radio.
 His fame grew throughout Great Britain and spread to the United States.
 Out of those talks came the book Mere Christianity, a penetrating work on Christian apologetics.
 Countless Christians point to this book as an essential part of their faith journey.
 In the following passage Lewis discusses the question: Is Christianity hard or easy?